 Cats are notoriously independent and are very willful.
 And we love them for that.
 However, can they be taught cat tricks?
 Contrary to popular belief, let us show you how to start training cats and how you can transform your feline friend into a trainable cat.

 Cat owners often assume that their cat is too irritable to train and that cat training is a waste of time and effort.
-Some may further feel that cats are egoistic, making then un-trainable.
-The fact is, usually, pets don't follow instructions because they don't understand what you want them to do.
+Some may further feel that cats are egoistic, making them un-trainable.
+The fact is; usually, pets don't follow instructions because they don't understand what you want them to do.
 So if you tried and failed, you might be doing it wrong.

 Another factor that may help in the training process is to start when they are young.
 The ideal period is between 8-10 weeks old.
 However, cats will still do well at any age.